chenz6/Database-Mangement/README.md

 # Database-mangment

-this is a solution for OSU CS540-Assignment solution
+this is my solutions for CS540-Assignment solution